 Prices: The Company is exposed to the risk of fluctuations in prevailing market prices.
 Commodity price risk management is supervised by the supply and trading department.
 Non-commodity price risk management is carried out by the finance department under policies approved by the Board of Directors.
 The finance department identifies and evaluates financial risks in close co-operation with the Company's operating units.
-During the six-month period ended on 30 June 2021 the Company entered into certain derivatives to hedge cash flows related to purchases and sales of crude oil and petroleum products.
-The Company has also entered into derivative transactions to hedge the cash flow risk arising from the re-acquisition of the CO2 certificates it has presold during the six-month period ended 30 June 2021, in time to fulfill its obligation as part of the EUA scheme.
+During the nine-month period ended 30 September 2021, the Company entered into certain derivatives to hedge cash flows related to purchases and sales of crude oil and petroleum products.
+The Company has also entered into derivative transactions to hedge the cash flow risk arising from the re-acquisition of the CO2 certificates it has presold during the nine-month period ended 30 September 2021, in time to fulfil its obligation as part of the EUA scheme.